-Zappin and three additional founding executives — Scott Katz, Derek Jones and Will Watkin — are claiming that Maker concealed secrets, breached fiduciary duty and gained an unfair advantage over Zappin using deceitful methods.
+Zappin and three additional founding executives — Scott Katz, Derek Jones and Will Watkin — are claiming that Maker concealed important facts, breached fiduciary duty and gained an unfair advantage over Zappin using deceitful methods.

 Variety explains: “Maker Studio’s new board diluted the common stock in favor of preferred stock, including to regulate the common stock to minority status, for the purpose of electing director seats and ‘ousting Zappin as Maker CEO.’

 The lawsuit claims that Maker Studios “conspired and agreed to use their power to line their pockets with Maker’s assets, to deny Mr. Zappin, Maker’s then chief executive officer (‘CEO’), of all of his powers, and to gut the rights of common stock shareholders to control Maker and its corporate activities.”